-N tells whether or not the lymph nodes in the area of the original tumor have become cancerous.
+N (node) refers to whether the lymph nodes in the area of the original tumor have become cancerous.

-M tells whether or not the cancer has spread (metastasized) to other distant organs in the body, such as your liver, lung, or lining of your abdomen.
+M (metastasis) refers to whether the cancer has spread to other, distant organs in the body, such as your bones, liver, or lungs.